stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 Zero crossing values in the derivative are located and then the second derivative is found for these points and are used to identify peaks and troughs in the data.
 The *width* and *poly* keywords are used to control the order of polynomial and the width of the window used for calculating the derivative - a lower order of polynomial and wider width will make the algroithm less sensitive to narrow peaks.
+The *significance* parameter controls which peaks and troughs are returned.
+If *signficance* is a float, then only peaks and troughs whose second derivatives are larger than *significance* are returned.
+If *significance* is an integer, then maxmium snd derivative in the data is divided by the supplied significance and used as the threshold on which peaks and troughs to return.
+If *significance* is not provided then a value of 20 is used.
-Only peaks and troughs whose second derivatives are larger than *significance* are returned, and if *sort* is True, the peaks are returned in order of their significance. *peaks* and *troughs* select whether to return peaks or troughs.
+Finally, if *sort* is True, the peaks are returned in order of their significance. *peaks* and *troughs* select whether to return peaks or troughs.

 The default values of width and saignificance are set on the assumption that a data set will have less than about 10 peaks of more or less equal significance.
 By default, only peaks are returned in order of x position.

+The example below shows how to use :py:meth:`AnalyseFile.peaks` to filter out just the peak positions in a set of data.

+.. plot:: samples/peaks_example.py
+    :include-source: